 Climb up the 63 steps to this secret viewpoint and savor the majestic views of this wondrous city by the Bay.

-I’ve been here several times, and it is quite rare that I end up sharing this park with anyone else.
+I’ve been here several times, and it is quite rare that I share this park with anyone else.

 A perfect area to be alone to journal and meditate.
 Or to appreciate alongside someone dear.